All Episodes

 It is in short supply.

-You may not know you can train without ammunition at your own home, uh, thanks to the technology, Mantis X, all the best shooters in the world, as a matter of fact, the majority of their training.
+Thanks to the technology, Mantis X, all the best shooters in the world, as a matter of fact, the majority of their training doing what's called dry fire practice at home.

-Doing what's called dry fire practice at home, and the Mantis X firearms training system is no ammo.
+And the Mantis X firearms training system is no ammo.

 It's also fun to use.

-You attach it to your own firearm, you connect it to your phone, and you're good to go.
+You connect it to your phone, and you're good to go.

-Mantis X will give you data-driven real-time feedback on your technique, guide you through drills and courses.
+Mantis X will give you data-driven, real-time feedback on your technique, guide you through drills and courses.

-94% of shooters, they improve within 20 minutes using Mantis X. It's used by the Marine Corps, the Army Special Forces, military great technology, and the best part at an affordable price.
+It's used by the Marine Corps, the Army, Special Forces, military-grade technology, and the best part at an affordable price.

 Mantis X, it improved Linda's shooting dramatically.

-She couldn't hit the side of a barn, and now she's scoring even in the 90s occasionally, and we're very proud of her for that.
+She couldn't hit the side of a barn, and now she's scoring even in the 90s occasionally.

 I think you said that with a little bit of a smugness, but I'm going to take that compliment and I'm going to run with it.

-And this is why we tell everyone to get mantis because then you can shoot better like me.
+And this is why we tell everyone to get Mantis, because then you can shoot better like me.

 That's correct.

-That means you can't get it.
+That means you can't shoot.

 Okay.